Group-4/iOS/README.md

 - Pictures are stored to S3 before url is posted back to Rails
 - Using AFNetworkingS3Manager Framework to upload images
 - Submitted images are sent back with answers to the photo

-To-do

-- Implement score keeping
+- Score keeping is implemented
-- Scoreboard
+- Scoreboard is viewable to all players
-- See what else I can do through RB documentation
-- Lot's to do, but so far, so good

-I'll rename the app name when completed to QPic.